Babe (Take That song): Critical reception

 AllMusic editor Bryan Buss described the song as "surprisingly risqué".
 Tom Ewing of Freaky Trigger noted that the melody is "murky and sad – this is as fog-bound and haunted a number one as we've seen since the high Gothic of John Leyton – and the tension gives the story a dignity."
 In his weekly UK chart commentary, James Masterton said, "'Babe' is another slowly with a familiar lyrical theme of the prodigal lover returning to find his ex with a child bearing his eyes etc. etc. It grows on you as well".
-Alan Jones from Music Week gave it four out of five, writing that "this overwrought ballad lacks the instant appeal of many of the group's previous singles.
+Chris Roberts from Melody Maker felt the "telephone gimmick" doesn't work, calling the song "mush".
+Alan Jones from Music Week gave it a score of four out of five, writing that "this overwrought ballad lacks the instant appeal of many of the group's previous singles.
 But the combination of massive media support, the Smash Hits Awards and large fanbase make it a cert."

-In an retrospective review, Pop Rescue noted that it "has tear-jerking lyrics and vocals from Mark", adding that "the emotions soar here as much as the dramatic strings".
-Leesa Daniels from Smash Hits gave "Babe" five out of five, calling it "gorgeous", and describing it as "a tale of a lost love that'll have you blubbing into your pillow for hours."
-She added that Owen's vocals "are the real triumph".
+David Quantick from NME said, "There's a telephone on it.
+The pace is ominous, threatening, even.
+The theme is the departure of a loved one and the failure to communicate with them on the (hey) telephone.
+The effect is of early Chris de Burgh when he was still writing super intergalactic-travelling cakarama like 'A Spaceman Came Travelling', (ie: you love it)."
+Leesa Daniels from Smash Hits gave "Babe" a top score of five out of five and named it Best New Single, calling it "gorgeous", and describing it as "a tale of a lost love that'll have you blubbing into your pillow for hours."
+She added that Mark Owen's vocals "are the real triumph".

 Music video

-A music video was produced to promote the single, directed by Gregg Masuak.
+A music video was produced to promote the single, directed by Greg Masuak.
 It was the first Take That video to involve the members acting out a story using drama.
 The video runs parallel to the song's lyrics, showing Owen trying to track down a loved one after coming back from war.
 Later in the video it emerges that Owen has fathered a child.
 The video uses intercut clips of the band standing around Barlow, all performing the song.
 The last few seconds of the video are somewhat happier, showing outtakes of the band from the video.
 "Babe" received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.

 The music video won the International Viewer's Choice Award for MTV Europe at the 1994 MTV Video Music Awards held in New York.